vfalies/EnvDevPHPBase/README.md

 The maildev configuration has been added into this image to be used into the [EnvDev project](https://vfac.fr/projects/envdev).
 There are no consequence if you use this image for an another utilisation.

-### X-Debug

-X-Debug is actually not compatible with PHP 7.3

 ### Composer

 Composer is installed to be used with your configuration of PHP.